tj2904/housing-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-`npm test` runs tests against the code base and should be completed before each PR locally.
-They will be run as part of the Github PR workflow too.

 <details>
 <summary>Available Scripts</summary>

 In the project directory, you can run:

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+These should be run locally before creating a PR, they will be run by a Github action on each PR too.

 ### `npm run build`